yezero/sandstorm/docs/developing/web-publishing.md

 ## Why only static content?

-In order to make per-user application instances cost-effective, a Sandstorm application server normally only runs while a user has the application open.
+In order to make per-user application instances cost-effective, a Thurly application server normally only runs while a user has the application open.
 This works very well for things like private documents which have only one or maybe a few users.
 A public web site, however, is intended to be viewed widely and at all hours of the